-If there are staff professional development days at the start of the school year where students do not attend the school, enter the first day that a student was to attend the school for the calendar year.
-For example, if staff are to attend on Thursday, 21 January 2021 to Monday, 25 January 2021 and students start on Wednesday 27 January 2021, enter 27 January 2021 as the start date.
+If there are staff professional development days at the start of the school year where students do not attend the school, enter the first day that students were to attend the school as 31 January 2022 for all schools.
+Although staff may attend earlier, for example on Thursday, 20 January 2022 and Friday, 21 January 2022, 31 January 2022 is considered to be the start date for all schools.